 Team IN THE SOIL ARTS FESTIVAL Hack’ Prototype

 Team 4: Scotiabank Arena

-Scotiabank Arena, formerly the Air Canada Centre, is a multi-purpose arena located on Bay Street in the South Core district of Downtown Toronto, Ontario, Canada.
+Scotiabank Arena is a multi-purpose arena located on Bay Street in the South Core district of Downtown Toronto, Ontario, Canada.
 It is the home of the Toronto Maple Leafs of the National Hockey League (NHL), the Toronto Raptors of the National Basketball Association (NBA) and the Toronto Rock of the National Lacrosse League (NLL).
 Scotiabank Arena has, from its initial design to completion, revolutionized many concepts included in new arenas and stadiums built since then.
 These features include luxury suites accessible on the ground floor, splitting the main scoreboard into several sections, rotating all sponsor signage in the bowl at once (to allow dominant messaging or “neutralization” for events that disallow commercial advertising), and multiple restaurants in and out of the main arena bowl view.
 Scotiabank Arena also hosts other events, such as concerts, political conventions and video game competitions.
 Find out more here.

 To create a list of needs of the community of people with disabilities and identify which ones are covered, which are not and suggest some solutions for the ones that are not covered or improve ones that are already in place.
 You should include: website, facilities, marketing and communications and performances.